djaciel/holograph-protocol/README.md

 ### Processing Jobs

-You must join a pod to become an Oper ator.
+You must join a pod to become an operator.
 The simplified code path for operating is:

 1. Receive new Block from the network
 2. Iterate over block looking for event `AvailableOperatorJob(jobHash, bridgeInRequestPayload);`